Blog

 Asbestos

 Almost every service member has been exposed to asbestos if they served prior to the relatively recent revelations about its dangers, one of which being an increased risk of developing mesothelioma.
+Mesothelioma is a type of cancer that develops in the lining of internal organs such as the lungs or abdomen.
+It can take decades for the disease to present.
 Most base housing was constructed using asbestos insulation, as were many on-base facilities.
 However, the Air Force has a distinctive set of exposure risks.

 Mental Health